-Performance Triggers:

-Trigger Conditions Remedies/Cure Reserve Fund Amortisation 90+ days in arrears exceeds 1.00%; or The reserve fund is not funded at its required level on the current payment date; or The target amount of the reserve fund will not be reduced on any payment date on which these occur.
-Curable.
-Interest Deferral The cumulative level of loans in arrears for more than 18 months exceeds 38.4%for class B. Interest payment on class B will be postponed after principal payment of class A.
+Performance Triggers Trigger Conditions Remedies/Cure Reserve Fund Amortisation 90+ days in arrears exceeds 1.00%; or The reserve fund is not funded at its required level The target amount of the reserve fund will not be reduced on any payment date on which these " Less than three years have elapsed since closing occur.
+Interest Deferral " The cumulative level of loans in arrears for more than 18 months exceeds 20.0% for class B. Interest payment on class B will be postponed after principal payment of class A.